NIGHT SKY PROGRAMS AT CHIMNEY ROCK DURING THE SUMMER OF 2024

-Every summer the San Juan Stargazers have the privilege of presenting “Star Parties” on Friday Nights.
+Every summer the San Juan Stargazers have the privilege of presenting “Star Parties” on Friday Nights for the public.
 A star party is when a group of people with telescopes gather to share their viewing of objects in the night sky.
-The monument opens every year on May 15, so our first Star Party is typically during the last 2 weeks in May.
-Then each month in June, July, August & September we have two Parties determined by the moon..
-See our Events Page for details.
+The monument opens every year on May 15.
+Because of the date of the full moon this year we were not able to do a program in May.
+We will do 2 programs in June, July, August, September & October.

 The talks are usually given in view of the pinnacles, near to our lower or upper level parking lots.
 Our parties are carefully scheduled so that one, each month, is close to the New Moon, which means there is no visible moon and the sky is very dark.
 We call these Stars & Galaxies Parties.
 The reason that darkness is so important is that we are, on those nights, in search of deep sky objects which include various kinds of nebula, star clusters, both globular & open and the most exciting views of other galaxies, the most easily seen being our neighboring galaxy, Andromeda, as shown below.

-Our 2nd kind of Star Party is called Our Solar System or Moon Viewing, approximately 2 weeks before or after Stars & Galaxies.
-This is when the surface of the moon is most sharply visible.
+Our 2nd kind of Star Party is called Our Solar System or Moon Viewing.
+These are held when the surface of the moon is most sharply visible.
 This is not when there is a Full Moon because that is too bright, but somewhere between 1/4 moon & 1/3 moon.
 Seeing the moon up close is an amazing experience.
 Through a telescope, depending on its size, you can distinguish mountains, valleys, mere (“seas”), plains & so many interesting craters.
 If you use your imagination, it can seem that you are walking on the surface of the Moon.

 At both kinds of Star Parties we begin with a brief talk explaining what we might be seeing that night.
 It is important to be prepared with some background.
 These talks are carefully prepared to be brief but include the most important and most interesting information.
 All of the staff are volunteers who work very hard to do a professional job.
 We have posters, pictures, models and sometimes power point presentations to help explain what we are talking about.

 The night of a Star Party, guests must check in & sign a waiver.
-Most payments are made on-line, but can also be done that evening.
+Most payments are made on-line, but can also be done that evening at the Gift Shop.
 We do accept walk-in visitors, if space is available.
-There is a small gift shop where some really exceptional items & books have been carefully selected for you to purchase.
+There is a wonderful Gift Shop where some really exceptional items & books have been carefully selected for you to purchase.
 All profits go to preserving & protecting the ancient ruins and improving the National Monument.
 We also have necessities such as water, insect repellent, snacks & other things a visitor might need.

-Rest rooms are available near the gift shop and lower parking area and also by the upper parking lot near where the talk & viewing will happen.
+Rest rooms are available near the Gift Shop and lower parking area and also by the upper parking lot near where the talk & telescope viewing may happen.

 If guests want to come early there are picnic tables to enjoy a nice meal in a beautiful setting.
-You can also take a short labeled hiking trail for a bit of site-seeing, using a written trail-guide & non-strenuous exercise.
+You can also take a short labeled hiking trail for non-strenuous exercise.

 This also is a wonderful opportunity for visitors to ask questions about Chimney Rock, the Ancient People or Astronomy.
 Our volunteers have a great deal of information in all these areas.